 Sample Size | N=1046 |

-You can now try to extend Table 1 and also report the count (and %) for categorical variables sex
+You can now try to extend Table 1 and also report the number of passengers (and %) per passengerClass

 .